swinkler149/901K-Sandbox/README.md

 ####Vision `Relate Unrelated Things`

-Over the past few years most government entities (state, local, federal, foreign) have begun embracing open data and are increasingly releasing datasets publicly.
-This movement has vastly increased the amount of data available, but existing applications seem to be designed mainly to view and access individual datasets one at a time.
-This restriction contradicts the notion that, ultimately, everything is related to everything else.  `The Corrolator` allows a user to make associations between US population, employment, wage, and agriculture data.
-The user will have the ability to enter a query criteria with results displayed in a geospatial interface.
+Imagine the Unimagtinative...Over the past few years, the government has released vast amounts of datasets. `The Corrolator` allows a user to assoicate unrelated dataset between US population, employment, wage, and agriculture data and make associations between them.

 ####Data Sources